The Definitive Guide to Optimize Your Product Listing Pages

 If you’re selling electronics, a list view might be best because of the importance of details like specs, warranty, etc.

 The general rule is that grid views are for product images and list views are for details.
-Whatever view you choose, make sure to make a solid first impression on your shoppers.
+Whatever view you choose, make sure to make a solid first impression on your online shoppers.

 The product listing page is no different.